 Consider switching your energy source

+Are you a tradition log fire or a contemporary designer radiator kinda gal?
 There’s nothing worse than waking up or returning home to a cold house; an instant mood killer.
 It’s so important to have a cosy home, otherwise we’ll start feeling ill or have no desire or energy to complete household tasks.
 Home heating oil from Rix is a significantly cheaper option to your usual gas or electricity.
 Not only does it also heat up your home faster than the usual methods, but it’s completely safe too.
 Some homes have now also opted for the log burning stove, which, even though a little expensive initially to install, it can save a lot of money in the long run.
 It’s also an excuse to wrap up warm and keep active from venturing out to collect firewood!

 It’s important not to wallow in your own sadness at the first sign of a little cold weather.
 In fact, this is the best time to start getting more active and taking part in a bit more exercise!
 Start playing your favourite sport once a week or pick a designated day for going to the gym after work.
 If you’ve got children, encourage taking part in more activities and play times to not only keep them toasty, but to keep you moving too.

 Don’t let the dark and dingy outdoors stop you from doing the things you love.
 Baking or cooking your favourite meals from scratch will not only keep you occupied and moving around, but the heat from the oven and stove will be extra heat for your home too.
 Just imagine getting home after a day at work and eating a homely meal to satisfy your stomach – bliss!